Gloucester Prison, Gloucester

 Reported Paranormal Activity:

-Gloucester Prison is said to be haunted by many restless souls, and when you look at the prisons extensive history and records of countless deaths, it’s not hard to see why.
+HMP Gloucester is said to be haunted by many restless souls, and when you look at the prisons extensive history and records of countless deaths, it’s not hard to see why.

 Both inmates and guards have reported witnessing the apparition of a lady, who was reportedly murdered on the site, long before the prison had even been built.